Nuhser/Advent-of-Code/README.md

 #!part1:<RESULT>
 ```

 Replace `<RESULT>`with your expected result.
 You can do the same for part 2.
 The order shouldn't matter.
+You can have multiple test inputs per day by naming them like `test03-1.txt`, `test03-2.txt`, ...
+To use a specific test file add the number of that file after the `-t`/`--test` parameter of the command.

 To start the visualization use: